JohnnyTeutonic/tinyllama.cpp/README.md

 For detailed insight into the operations performed by the executables (e.g., `tinyllama`, `tinyllama_server`), you can inspect the `debugging.log` file generated in the application's working directory.
 This log provides a step-by-step account of model loading, tokenization, and generation processes.

-### Using the Management Script (manage.sh)
+### Using the Management Scripts

-For ease of use, a comprehensive shell script `manage.sh` is provided in the project root to automate common development and project tasks.
-This script simplifies building, cleaning, running the applications, formatting code, generating documentation, and packaging releases.
+For ease of use, comprehensive scripts are provided in the project root to automate common development and project tasks.
+These scripts simplify building, cleaning, running the applications, formatting code, generating documentation, and packaging releases.

+#### `manage.sh` (for Linux/macOS)

 **First, make the script executable:**